Beszt/ng-ultimate-base/ARCHITECTURE.md

-# 📄 ARCHITECTURE.md
+﻿# ARCHITECTURE.md

 ## 1. Overview

-This repository (**ng-ultimate-base**) is a **template Angular project** that provides a ready-to-use foundation for new applications.
+This repository (**ng-ultimate-base**) is a template Angular project that provides a ready-to-use foundation for new applications.
-It contains a preconfigured architecture, opinionated folder structure, and basic tooling (linting, formatting, CI/CD, VSCode setup).
+It contains a preconfigured architecture, opinionated folder structure, and tooling (linting, formatting, CI/CD, VS Code setup).

-**Goal:** reduce project setup time → clone, install, and start coding features.
+Goal: reduce project setup time -- clone, install, and start building features.

 ---